robertrypula/AudioNetwork/README.md

 Audio Network
 =============

-Pure JavaScript library without any dependencies that allows you to send binary data using sound waves.
-No cable, no WiFi, no Bluetooth - just microphone, speakers and the browser!
+Data transmission over sound waves written in JavaScript without any dependencies.
+All you need is just microphone, speakers and the browser!

 [Demo - full features](https://audio-network.rypula.pl/)